Meet the team

 Ailsa McLellan

+Seawilding is a Scottish charity based in Loch Craignish, Argyll and is the UK’s first community-based seagrass and oyster restoration project.
 Our Seawilding core team, pictured above, combines a host of essential ingredients - marine biology, coastal surveying, project management, fundraising, photography, film-making and environmental sciences.
 Most importantly we owe our success to our community volunteers who contribute so much to our native oyster and seagrass restoration efforts.
+Seawilding is restoring 1 million native oysters and planting hectares of seagrass in Loch Craignish, initiating similar restoration projects around the Scottish coastline and training other UK marine conservation groups in best practise restoration methodologies.

 Seawilding's charitable aims are: